Bachelor or Master Thesis or Project Study

 The Chair for Strategy and Organization is focussed on doing research with impact.
 This means we do not want to repeat old ideas and base our research solely on the research people did 10 years ago.
 Instead, we currently research topics that will shape the future.
 Topics such as Agile Organizations and Digital Disruption, Blockchain Technology, Creativity and Innovation, Digital Transformation and Business Model Innovation, Diversity, Education: Education Technology and Performance Management, HRTech, Leadership and Teams.
-We are always early in noticing trends, technologies, strategies and organizations that shape the future, which has its ups and downs.
+We want to always be early in noticing trends, technologies, strategies and organizations that shape the future.

 - Reliable and self-driven

-- Interest in Business / Economics / Technology / Society / Regulation
+- Interest in Innovation / UX Research / Psychology / Disruption / Product Design

-- Passion to learn more about the future and do research with impact
+- Passion to understand users, customers, how consumer disruption works, and to do research with impact

 📚 Further Reading